-The story so far…your narrator found a crazy deal from London to the The Maldives; just £192 one way!!
-We have taken one flight from London to Zurich, and now we are going to embark upon leg two.
-From Zurich we would be taking our flight with Edelweiss, the leisure airline owned by Swiss Air.
-This is our review of Edelweiss Air A340-300 economy ZRH – MLE.
+The story so far…we found a crazy deal from London to Malé, Maldives; just £192 one way!!
+We have taken one flight from London to Zurich on SWISS (read about it here), and now we are going to embark upon leg two.
+From Zurich, we would be taking our flight with Edelweiss Air, the leisure airline owned by SWISS International Airlines.
+This is our review of Edelweiss Air Airbus A340-300 economy ZRH – MLE Zurich to Malé.

 Review of Edelweiss Air Economy Cabin

-We sat and watched the screens (plus Flightradar24) as the flight delayed by tiny increments.
+We sat and watched the screens (plus Flightradar24) as the flight was delayed by tiny increments.

 Finally a gate number popped up and it was a 15 minute journey down to the gate.
 We approached the desk when we got there.
 The SWISS app had shown that there were a fair few empty seats.
 The staff were really sweet and accommodating.
 Mr Fluskey wangled his way into an empty row of four so he could get a decent night’s sleep.